aisrael/msgpax_helper/README.md

 This is a small, personal library that provides a thin but opionated around [Msgpax](https://github.com/lexmag/msgpax) that can conveniently encode and decode Elixir
 `Date` and `NaiveDateTime` values.

+**IMPORTANT!**: Version 0.1 of this library had a critical flaw that it couldn't encode `NaiveDateTime`s where the time component was after `18:12:15` (this would overflow a 16-bit unsigned integer).
+Please upgrade to version 0.2 immediately (using `tag: "0.2"`, see below)!

 ## Installation

 Until this library is published [in Hex](https://hex.pm/docs/publish), you can install it from Github by adding `msgpax_helper` to your list of dependencies in `mix.exs` as follows: